sinclairzx81/typebox/readme.md

                                                     // }
 ```

-Constraints and metadata can be passed on the last argument of any given type.
+Options and constraints can be passed on the last argument of any given type.

 ```typescript
 const T = Type.Number({                            // const T = {